naifalshaye/chatgpt-seeder/README.md

     }
 ```

-## Configuration
+### Configuration

 ChatGPT Seeder's configuration file, located at config/chatgpt-seeder.php\
 Allows you to set and customize:

 - ChatGPT API Key
-- Maximum tokens to be used for each request.
+- Maximum tokens to be used for each request (higher number yields longer data)
-- Retry Count

-Retry Count is used for limit trying a request data that is return not valid it will retry again until reach the max retry.
-To rewrite the data requirement description to get more accurate result.
+- Retry count: Refers to the tool's ability to retry the data request when the returned data is not valid.
+It will continue retrying until it reaches the maximum retry count, ensuring a valid and accurate result while avoiding too many API requests.

-## Steps
+### Steps

 1- Access ChatGPT Seeder Tool from the Laravel Nova dashboard.\
 2- Fill in the required information, such as: